Using VGG for Image Classification with PyTorch

-In this tutorial, we'll learn how to use a pre-trained VGG model in PyTorch for image classification.
+In this tutorial, we'll learn how to use a pre-trained VGG model for image classification in PyTorch.
 We'll go through the steps of loading a pre-trained model, preprocessing image, and using the model to predict its class label, as well as displaying the results.The tutorial covers:

 1. Introduction to VGG networks